dotnet/docs/docs/core/diagnostics/dotnet-counters.md

 ## dotnet-counters ps

- Lists the dotnet processes that cam be monitored. dotnet-counters version 6.0.320703 and later, also display the command-line arguments that each process was started with, if available.
+ Lists the dotnet processes that can be monitored by `dotnet-counters`.
+ `dotnet-counters` version 6.0.320703 and later, also display the command-line arguments that each process was started with, if available.

 ### Synopsis